Learn the Pros and Cons of Cork Flooring

 Cork is a natural thermal and acoustical insulator.
 It’s immediate cellular structure allows for it to “trap” both sound and temperature from both getting in and out of its contents, whether it is placed on walls, floors or in other materials such as wine bottles.

 Cork is a natural repellant for keeping germs away, which makes it a mildew and mold resistant flooring option.
 It is hypoallergenic, creating a clean environment where placed.
 Cork flooring can alleviate dust and allergens that stimulate asthma attacks and allergic reactions to environmental triggers.

 The cork tree is never felled, meaning it is never cut down from its base.
 Cork forests and the cork oak itself are guarded by governmental restrictions that disallow deforestation.
 Only the outer bark of the tree is removed on a rotating basis that allows the outer bark to fully return to its natural state before it is removed again.
 Cork oaks can live and have cork bark harvested from for over 200 years before they are considered “retired.”

 The organic beauty of the harvested cork is evident in our cork flooring products and can add a natural element to any room.

-Cork flooring planks are easy to maintain and, with the proper maintenance, can even outlast their owner.
+Cork flooring planks are easy to maintain and, with the proper cork floor maintenance, can even outlast their owner.
 Its finish is highly resistant and its natural cellular structure lends itself to a self-healing process.